Skip to main content?

 Founded in 1991 by Dr. Suad Amiry and a group of fellow architects and intellectuals, RIWAQ is a Ramallah-based non-profit organization that protects and develops architectural heritage in Palestine.

-For the past 6 years, RIWAQ has been working to respond to the geopolitical challenges facing Jerusalem, including separation, fragmentation, and marginalization.
+RIWAQ has been working to respond to the geopolitical challenges facing Jerusalem, including separation, fragmentation, and marginalization.
 Through the “Life Jacket Project,” RIWAQ has developed an approach that considers rural Jerusalem as one cluster rather than a group of single villages.
-RIWAQ explored the rehabilitation possibilities of the historic centers within their broader urban context and their historic relations with each other on one hand and with the city of Jerusalem on the other.
+RIWAQ explored the rehabilitation possibilities of the historic centres within their broader urban context and their historic relations with each other on one hand and with the city of Jerusalem on the other.
 The villages that RIWAQ has worked on include Beit Iksa, Jaba’, Kafr ‘Aqab, Al-Jib, and Qalandiya.

 RIWAQ’s work in the Jerusalem cluster not only includes the restoration and preservation of historic centers but also provides a program based on community and research activities that link villages and their communities and try to revive their crafts and landscapes as well as historical, social, and cultural relationships.

-In 2021, RiWAQ focused its efforts on activating the previously restored spaces in Kafr ‘Aqab and Qalandiya by making them available for use by institutions and active groups to contribute to attracting activities and life to the historic centers.
+In 2021, RIWAQ focused its efforts on activating the previously restored spaces in Kafr ‘Aqab and Qalandiya by making them available for use by institutions and active groups to contribute to attracting activities and life to the historic centres.
+In 2025, it won the Holcim Foundation Award for reviving the historic centre in Qalandiya, titled “The Green Historic Maze”.
+Suad Amiry, founder of RIWAQ, won the 2025 European Prize for Architecture.